Every Valley: Recording

 The band traveled to Ebbw Vale, Wales, a former steelworks town to record Every Valley in the lecture hall of a defunct workers' institute.
 J. Willgoose Esq. wrote of the idea to record in Ebbw Vale, "it seemed important to record in the valleys, as I wanted this album to feel connected to the area it was written about in ways our previous albums hadn’t been.
 I wanted the album to have a rich, earthy, full sound, and to carry some of the lilt and lyricism of the language itself."
 To assist and inform the record's production, the band conducted interviews with local townspeople in Ebbw Vale about their histories with the mining industry in the region, of which some were recorded and appear on the album itself.

 Four featured artists appear on Every Valley, including two of Willgoose's musical heroes – James Dean Bradfield, the frontman of Welsh alternative rock band Manic Street Preachers, and Tracyanne Campbell, the lead singer and guitarist for Scottish indie pop band Camera Obscura.
 They appear on "Turn No More" and "Progress" respectively.
 The album also features Welsh actress and singer Lisa Jen Brown, of Welsh language folk band 9 Bach, on "You + Me", and the English post rock band Haiku Salut on "They Gave Me a Lamp".
-Every Valley marks the first Public Service Broadcasting record to contain vocals by its frontman, J. Willgoose Esq..
+Every Valley is the first Public Service Broadcasting record to contain vocals by its frontman, J. Willgoose Esq..